lbl-srg/obc/specification/source/cxf.rst

                                                      Constant
    hasFmuPath                      ExtensionBlock    String           Used to include (local or over network)
                                                                       path to a Functional Mockup Unit
-                                                                      implementation of an Extension Block. isOfDataType                    InputConnector,   DataType         Used to define the data type for
+                                                                      implementation of an ExtensionBlock. isOfDataType                    InputConnector,   DataType         Used to define the data type for
                                    OutputConnector,                   connectors, Parameters and Constants.
                                    Parameter,
                                    Constant
-   containsBlock                   Block             Block            Used in Composite Block to include other
+   containsBlock                   Block             Block            Used in CompositeBlock to include other
                                                                       Blocks.
    connectTo                       OutputConnector,  InputConnector,  Used to connect the output of one Block
                                    InputConnector    OutputConnector  to the input of a Block.
 Only connectors